ztzthu/ztzthu.github.io/_pages/maps.md

 ## Misc

-I am an avid advocate for the open-source map [OpenStreetMaps](www.osm.org) and I contribute from time to time.
-I am also part of the [OpenStreetMaps China Team](https://github.com/orgs/OSMChina/people).
+I am an avid advocate for the open-source map [OpenStreetMap](www.osm.org) and I contribute from time to time.
+I am also part of the [OpenStreetMap China Team](https://github.com/orgs/OSMChina/people).